 Boronia crenulata is a very ornamental small shrub to around a metre tall and wide, with massed pink flowers in spring to summer.
 It likes dappled shade and moist but well drained soils.
+It likes a cool root run, which can be achieved by putting a rock under the root ball at planting time, and also use some rocks on the soil surface- these absorb the heat in summertime instead of the soil getting hot.
 Good in the flower garden, and does well in containers.
 Prune lightly after flowering if needed.

 |Scientific Name:||Boronia crenulata|

 |Height:||0.7 ~ 1 metre|

 |Soil Type:||Loamy, Sandy loam, Potting mix|